 While it's natural to aim for mathematical mastery of the topic(s) covered in your particular presentation, it is perhaps less obvious - but no less important - that you also have a working understanding of how your topic is connected to topics already covered and topics that are going to be covered later.
 This means to understand the material from your topic, you'll have to at least read for the "highlights" from later presentations.
 This will help you as you work to position your presentation into the larger narrative.

 Presentation Structure & Content.
 Once you have a complete understanding of the mathematical narrative attached to your section and the proofs it entails, you are ready to plan your presentation.
 It is easy to think that your presentation will be drawn solely from the text, but this is rarely the case.
-Not only should you be prepared to discuss proof details that the author leaves out, but you will likely be presenting your own examples of newly defined mathematical objects or qualities.
+Not only should you be prepared to discuss proof details that the author leaves out, but you will likely be presenting your own examples of newly defined mathematical objects or qualities, or modifying the authors terminology/notation to take advantage of vocabulary and notational conventions familiar to you and your peers.